JuliaLang/julia/doc/manual/parallel-computing.rst

 - Julia workers must NOT be started with ``--worker``.
 Starting with ``--worker`` will result in the newly launched workers defaulting to the TCP/IP socket transport implementation
-- For every incoming logical connection with a worker, ``Base.process_messages(rd::AsyncStream, wr::AsyncStream)`` must be called.
+- For every incoming logical connection with a worker, :func:`Base.process_messages(rd::IO, wr::IO)` must be called.
-  This launches a new task that handles reading and writing of messages from/to the worker represented by the ``AsyncStream`` objects
+  This launches a new task that handles reading and writing of messages from/to the worker represented by the :class:`IO` objects
-- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initializaton
+- ``init_worker(cookie, manager::FooManager)`` MUST be called as part of worker process initialization
-- Field ``connect_at::Any`` in :class:`WorkerConfig` can be set by the cluster manager when ``launch`` is called.
-The value of this field is passed in in all ``connect`` callbacks.
+- Field ``connect_at::Any`` in :class:`WorkerConfig` can be set by the cluster manager when :func:`launch` is called.
+The value of this field is passed in in all :func:`connect` callbacks.
 Typically, it carries information on *how to connect* to a worker.
 For example, the TCP/IP socket transport uses this field to specify the ``(host, port)`` tuple at which to connect to a worker

 ``kill(manager, pid, config)`` is called to remove a worker from the cluster.
-On the master process, the corresponding ``AsyncStream`` objects must be closed by the implementation to ensure proper cleanup.
+On the master process, the corresponding :class:`IO` objects must be closed by the implementation to ensure proper cleanup.
 The default implementation simply executes an ``exit()`` call on the specified remote worker.

-``examples/clustermanager/simple`` is an example that shows a simple implementation using unix domain sockets for cluster setup
+``examples/clustermanager/simple`` is an example that shows a simple implementation using UNIX domain sockets for cluster setup.

 Network requirements for LocalManager and SSHManager
 ----------------------------------------------------
-Julia clusters are designed to be executed on already secured environments on infrastructure ranging from local laptops, to departmental clusters or even on the cloud.
-This section covers network security requirements for the inbuilt ``LocalManager`` and ``SSHManager``:
+Julia clusters are designed to be executed on already secured environments on infrastructure such as local laptops, departmental clusters, or even on the cloud.
+This section covers network security requirements for the inbuilt :class:`LocalManager` and :class:`SSHManager`:

 - The master process does not listen on any port.
 It only connects out to the workers.

-- Each worker binds to only one of the local interfaces and listens on the first free port starting from 9009.
+- Each worker binds to only one of the local interfaces and listens on the first free port starting from ``9009``.

-- ``LocalManager``, i.e. ``addprocs(N)``, by default binds only to the loopback interface.
+- :class:`LocalManager`, i.e. ``addprocs(N)``, by default binds only to the loopback interface.
   This means that workers consequently started on remote hosts, or anyone with malicious intentions is unable to connect to the cluster.
 A ``addprocs(4)`` followed by a ``addprocs(["remote_host"])`` will fail.
 Some users may need to create a cluster comprised of their local system and a few remote systems.
-  This can be done by explicitly requesting ``LocalManager`` to bind to an external network interface via the ``restrict`` keyword argument.
+  This can be done by explicitly requesting :class:`LocalManager` to bind to an external network interface via the ``restrict`` keyword argument.
 For example, ``addprocs(4; restrict=false)``.

-- ``SSHManager``, i.e. ``addprocs(list_of_remote_hosts)`` launches workers on remote hosts via SSH.
+- :class:`SSHManager`, i.e. ``addprocs(list_of_remote_hosts)`` launches workers on remote hosts via SSH.
   It is to be noted that by default SSH is only used to launch Julia workers.
   Subsequent master-worker and worker-worker connections use plain, unencrypted TCP/IP sockets.
 The remote hosts must have passwordless login enabled.
 Additional SSH flags or credentials may be specified via keyword